-Confused about how to pay your Telmex Mexico bill?
+Confused about how to pay Telmex bill?
 I got you!
-Paying bills in Mexico as an expat or foreigner can be really confusing.
+Paying bills in Mexico as an ex-pat or foreigner can be confusing.
 Mexico does not have the same format or system as the US, Canada, and Europe so you have to really do research on bills payment.

 There is very little information on the Internet and here at Mexico Insider, we strive to give you the best tips about living in Mexico as an expat so all the tips and advice we give here are based on our personal experiences.